Icinga2Bot for ErrBot

-This is a work in progress. icinga2bot is a plugin for errbot that speaks to the Icinga2 API in order to relay messages to and from a chat channel.
+This project is no longer in development.
+You are free to fork it for your own use. icinga2bot is a plugin for errbot that speaks to the Icinga2 API in order to relay messages to and from a chat channel.

 After learning that errbot 4 had trouble with Python 3.5 on Ubuntu, I decided to support only Errbot version 5.x.

 Principal development has been done in Centos 7 with python 3.4 and Errbot version 4.1.3, moved to Errbot 5.1.2 on September 25, 2017.
 I am actively seeking volunteers to help test and port the plugin on other systems.

 - Python 3 >= 3.4

 - An Icinga2 instance and access to the API

 Centos 7 requirements:

 - Epel Repo in order to get Python 3.4